 How to avoid project’s complications

-If you are a Project Manager, or QA team manager who lack technical background, you may be afraid that testers’ access to the code can ruin the project…
+If you are a Project Manager, or QA team manager who lacks the technical background, you may be afraid that testers’ access to the code can ruin the project…

 Well, there’s nothing to worry about if your project is well set up.
 If you have no idea about those things, just make sure with developers if the following items are covered:

-✔️ Grant only minimum required level of access to the repository.
-You should start from the “Read” permission so a tester can get familiar with the version-control system and the project itself.
+✔️ Grant only the minimum required level of access to the repository.
+You should start from the “Read” permission so a tester can get familiar with the version control system and the project itself.

 ✔️ If you are using git and there is a need to rise permissions to “Write” level, make sure that a consistent and productive workflow is in place e.g. gitflow

-Thanks to this you can easily disable direct commits into non-feature branches which prevent changes without a pull request.
+Thanks to this you can easily disable direct commits into non-feature branches that prevent changes without a pull request.

 ✔️ Create a separate folder e.g. automation/ where all the QA branches are stored so they don’t get mixed with all the others.

-Now, when you already know how to avoid any unwanted situations, let me tell you why it’s worth to give the testers the access to the project repository.
+Now, when you already know how to avoid any unwanted situations, let me tell you why it’s worth giving the testers access to the project repository.
 It can be a win-win solution, not only for QA, but also for developers, and for the whole project.